Volunteering as a Way to Make Friends

 You can make your experience more meaningful by opting for a volunteering job where you meet up with the same people regularly.
 Having fun with your volunteer group can enhance your motivation to show up every week.
 This consistent connection over an extended period is a great way to build and deepen these new friendships.

 Remember, the goal is to make volunteering a sustainable, fun part of your life, not an additional source of stress.
-Staying balanced and allowing yourself the flexibility to adjust if you feel overwhelmed is important.
-However, knowing the mental health benefits of volunteering, prioritizing your volunteer hours with other commitments is also essential.
+If you think your volunteering duties may be too strenuous for your health, consider talking to a medical professional–they may be able to provide resources for alternative ways to volunteer.
+If the issue is time, staying balanced and allowing yourself the flexibility to pull back if you feel overwhelmed is important.
+However, knowing the mental health benefits of volunteering, prioritizing your volunteer hours with other life commitments is also important.